 Phong Nha National Park

-Today will be a full day spent around the wonderful limestone karsts of Phong Nha National Park, our main target here is the range restricted Ha Tinh langur.
+The next 2 days will be spent around the wonderful limestone karsts of Phong Nha National Park, our main target here is the range restricted Ha Tinh langur.
 Also found here are red shanked douc, southern white-cheeked gibbons and the rare Indochinese black langurs.
 We will of course be on the look out for all of these species with the Ha Tinh langur and Indochinese langur the higher priorities here.
 There are also some caves around the forest here which we could explore, bat species that are known from here include Leschenault’s rousette, trident roundleaf bats and many more.
 The largest cave here is the Phong Nha cave and we can take a small boat ride through the cave and see the stunning rock formations and reflections on the water.
 Again it is not always possible to spotlight here because of the park rangers lack of interest or just bad attitudes, but we will see if it is possible and if so the chances of Owston’s civet and pygmy slow loris would increase.
 In between our safari activities we will return to the accommodation for our meals.

 This morning we will have a little free time before our guide will collect us from the guest house and drive us to the small town of Hue, from here we will fly to Hanoi.
 On arrival in Hanoi we will be collected from the airport and driven the 2 hours or so to Ninh Binh.